acc4github/kdenlive-camerashake-organic/README.md

 4. Restart Kdenlive

 ### Building from Source
 See `CMakeLists.txt` and original repo instructions.
-I don't even know how I managed to build this shit.

 ### License
 This project is licensed under the same GNU General Public License v3.0 as the original.